cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Interestingly, it appears that [code generation](https://dl.acm.org/doi/pdf/10.1145/3545945.3569759) is one of the most simple tasks for these models.
 So we developers are not as special as we thought, ouch.
 In other words, AI can write reasonably good code faster and cheaper than us.
-But this article is not about AI replacing developers (I wrote about it [here](../blog/surviving- the-ai-revolution-as-a-software-engineer.html, check it out).
+But this article is not about AI replacing developers (I wrote about it [here](../blog/surviving- the-ai-revolution-as-a-software-engineer.html)).
 I believe that the price of every single line of code will decrease its value dramatically in the coming years.
 It's [supply and demand](https://en.wikipedia.org/wiki/Supply_and_demand), there's nothing we can do about it.